pppdns/ai-crypto-news-agent/lib/server/rag/IMPLEMENTATION_SUMMARY.md

 {
   "ai": "^5.0.81",
   "@ai-sdk/openai": "^2.0.56",
+  "@langchain/langgraph": "^1.0.1",
+  "langchain": "^1.0.2",
   "openai": "^6.7.0"
 }
 ```

-**Note**: The pipeline was originally designed to use `@langchain/langgraph` and `langchain`, but was implemented as a sequential pipeline for better TypeScript compatibility and simpler maintenance.
+**Note**: The pipeline uses LangGraph 1.0.1 for orchestration with conditional routing and the Annotation API for type-safe state management.

 ## Testing